wilderlopes/OpenGA/scripts/TSP_GAAFs/README.txt

 Once the OpenGA Docker image is running, navigate to "OpenGA/scripts/TSP_GAAFs".
 There you should find this README.txt document and a folder called "python", which contains the Python script to be run.
-Go inside it and execute:
+Go inside it and execute (note that to run the code for this submission you should use Python 3.0 or above.
+If your Python version is already 3.0 or above, you probably only need to call 'python' instead of 'python3' below):

-$ python TSP_gaafs.py
+$ python3 TSP_gaafs.py

 This should run for a while (it could take up to 5 min).
 At the end, the figures will be saved in a folder called "Figures".